I spent years

 More Than Once.

 Eventually never came, until everything fell apart at once.
 My health.
 Relationships.
+My job.
 The ground I thought I was standing on.
 And somewhere in the middle of all of it, the quiet voice stopped being quiet.

 It started screaming.